KoenigsKind/ITB2/README.md

 In most cases the first is sufficient, the second method may only be used, if the filter requires multiple images *(e.g. difference between two images)* or returns multiple images *(e.g. image pyramid)*.
-Filter can register properties in there constructor using `getProperties().add...` and later read the value using `getProperties().get...`.
+Filter can register properties in there constructor using `properties.add...` and later read the value using `properties.get...`.
+The property name serves as an ID.

 ### Controller
 The controller gives the filter access to some basic functionality of the ITB².
 Most